 We guarantee this is a trip you will never forget!

-- Pick up from most accommodation outlets in Queenstown.
+- Pick up from most hotel accommodation outlets in Queenstown.

-- Travel in a comfortable small bus, fully air conditioned and equipped with a DVD player.
+- Travel in a comfortable small vehicle, fully air conditioned and equipped with a multi media.

-- Full commentary by friendly and experienced driver/guide.
+- Full commentary by our friendly and experienced driver/guide.

 - A great selection of sightseeing stops in the Fiordland National Park.

-- Vegetarian burger patties and gluten free options available upon request.
+- Vegetarian and gluten free options available upon request.

-- Optional short bush or alpine walks at breaks.
+- Optional short bush or alpine walks at some stops.